Align Remote Teams with a Virtual OKR Festival

 Craft a compelling invitation!

 As any festival promoter will tell you, good promotion is key.
-Make it fun and compelling.
-Silly hats are definitely encouraged.
+Make your invite fun and compelling.
 Remind participants that:

 1. This is a chance to hear what people are planning to achieve next quarter